omunroe-com/leinwiki/Faster.md

 libraries like Jetty assume they're being loaded from a regular classloader rather than the bootstrap classloader.

+## Check your :main

+When starting the REPL, Leiningen loads the project's :main namespace.
+If the :main namespace takes significant time to load, the user's perception is that Leiningen is slow.

 ## lein.el

 TODO: make it actually work, explain